G-Maveryck/Speeduino-2Wheel-prototype/README.md

 In this early state (v0.1), the ignitions drivers, VR Conditionner and MAP Sensor are mounted directly on the board.

+An aditional project can be found in the repository, aiming to build an external ignition driver.
+This is currently not finished, but is on the roadmap.
+Two different ignition drivers are planned : Classic IGBT transistor driver for coils, and a CDI Module (Capacitive Discharge Ignition).

 # Workflow & Tools
 The electronics parts (PCB and Schematics) are designed using KiCad EDA 8.0.
-The other CAD parts (eg. enclosure, boxes, etc..) are designed using Solidworks 2023, and additionnaly distributed in .STEP file format.
+The other CAD parts (eg. enclosure, boxes, etc..) are designed using Solidworks 2023, and additionnaly distributed in .STEP and .STL file format.

 # Specific parts
 For the purposes of this project, some parts have been selected as "default" part.
 This includes :